 - Professor Sabra Desai (Toronto, ON)

 White Ribbon and CCMW conducted extensive desktop research as part of this project.
 The research looked at promising practices in engaging men and boys to prevent family violence in Canadian Muslim families.
 It examined such issues as female genital cutting/mutilation, forced marriage, physical intimate partner violence, physical parent child violence, sexual violence, emotional abuse and elder abuse.

-The desktop research and needs assessment can be found be downloaded here.
+The desktop research and needs assessment can be found here.
 Key findings from the literature informed core topics and content of the toolkit, by detailing the reality of violence for Muslim women and girls.
 Of particular note is the finding that one-third of Muslim women in North America interviewed in a study about partner violence had experienced physical abuse in their marriages, which is consistent with the rate of violence in non-Muslim families.
 Additional statistics about violence against women and girls in Muslim and non-Muslim families can be found in the toolkit.

 This toolkit provides resources to support communities to inspire, encourage, and engage men and boys to end violence against women and girls.
 These activities have been organized into four modules:

 - Unlearning patriarchy and exploring links to violence against women and girls

 There are three different learning methodologies used in the toolkit: experiential, discussion-based and informational activities.
 The toolkit is intended to be used as a “menu” where facilitators pick and choose different activities for community workshops depending on your target participants, time allocations and space requirements.
 White Ribbon and CCMW encourage you to be flexible and to adapt these materials to meet the needs of participants and your communities as well as the logistical realities of each workshop setting.
 The toolkit can be downloaded in English and in French.